pavan82g/Website_Assistance_Bot/readme.md

 To access the bot navigate to /bot in the url

-(* this accepts GET request only with one parameter 'user_message')
+** this accepts GET request only with parameters 'user_message', 'current_position' current_position is the position at which user is and if the current_position is empty then by default it will take as home i.e 0